Alphabetical Plant Listing

 • Winter bloomers: Shear lightly in spring, immediately after blooming.
 If your plants die out in the center, shearing will keep them alive and growing.

 Fertilizer is not necessary and may even be harmful to heathers.
 Heaths and heathers actually like poor soil.
-If the plants are not thriving, use a low rate of fertilizer for acid-loving evergreen plants.
+If the plants are not thriving, use a low fertilizer rate for acid-loving evergreen plants.

 While every effort has been made to describe these plants accurately, please keep in mind that height, bloom time, and color may differ in various climates.
 The description of these plants has been written based on numerous outside resources.